-“One way animals differ from humans is they don’t complain about their pain,” Dr. Jack Aldridge, director of Veterinary Services for the San Francisco SPCA, recently told CBS San Francisco.
+“One way animals differ from humans is they don’t complain about their pain,” Dr. Jack Aldridge, director of Veterinary Services for the San Francisco SPCA, told CBS San Francisco.
 “They cover it up, acting brave.”

 Although it may be not always be apparent, there are ways you can detect if your dog is in distress.

 What are the Symptoms that My Dog is in Pain?

 “The first rule is to assume pain is present if it seems logical after an injury, surgery or medical condition that would be painful for us,” Aldridge said.
 “You watch for the subtle signs: your pet is hiding or lethargic, less active, eating less … your dog shows unusual reactions when handled, such as whining or acting aggressive.
 Any change in behavior can signal pain and should be checked out by your veterinarian.”

 The ASPCA concurs: “Irregular behavior patterns are often the first sign that your pet is ill or in pain.”

 Along with the pain symptoms Aldridge mentioned, these are some of the other signals to look for, according to the American Animal Hospital Association (AAHA):

 - Enlarged pupils